 My work has been published in various international magazines (and not only).
 Among notable publications I would like to mention an article on my work in the Photographer magazine (in Russian), and that two of my photographs were included in the Hasselblad 2010 calendar.
 The reason I am not mentioning any newer publications is that I ceased actively seeking to publish my work when I realised that what really matters at the end of the day—and what I crave most—is connecting with myself.

 I love Far East.
-Though a Russian national, I have lived, studied, worked and traveled in China for over fifteen years.
+Though a Russian national, I have lived, studied, worked and traveled in China for over twenty years.
 As of now, most photographs on this Web site were taken here.
 Consequently, they present not only images as such, but, indirectly, a long–term commitment to this country.
 I hope that this Web site might be of interest not only to my friends and those interested in photography, but also to anyone related to The Middle Kingdom in any way, be it through a one–week trip or a life–long academic quest.

 Thank you for visiting.